ibhi/Directives-in-Angular-2.0/README.md

 Here you may have multiple questions like why the `selector` is using `[]` and what the hell is this `el:ElementRef`?
 Let us go one by one.
 First `selector` uses CSS selector approach to match the elements in the DOM.

-> [Here](http://plnkr.co/edit/dFShDzOAU3TdLQbKYcbc?p=preview) is the plnkr link to the full working code for the above example.

 >From angular.io docs page